TREC-RAG/trec-rag.github.io/docs/_posts/2025-06-27-2025-track-guidelines.md

 ### Output Format (AG Output)

 Participants should provide their output in the standard JSONL format containing the following JSON information as <`ag_output_trec_rag_2025.jsonl`> for each individual topic.
 The final RAG answer should provided in the following JSON format.
-Each line of this JSONL file contains the following gentries:
+Each line of this JSONL file contains the following entries:

 Format 1: